-This middle school G period class provides students the opportunity to create using pencil, pastel, charcoal and color.
-They learn how to use those materials to their best effect to create pleasing artwork.
-Students learn basic color theory and will be introduced to some influential artists.
-The main focus of this class is to create.
-They will be given art assignments to complete in class and will be expected to complete them all to earn full credit.
+This middle school G period class provides students the opportunity to create using pencil and color.
+The main focus of this class is to create artwork, learning new techniques along the way.
+Students will be given art assignments to complete in class and will be expected to complete them all to earn full credit.
 At the end of the course, the students will have a portfolio of assignments showing their progress.